 How to Deal With Angry Customers

 We compiled the most important principles on how to deal with irate customers as a contact center agent.
-Keep them in mind, print them and keep them next to your computer if you prefer: handling difficult customers will never be a problem for you again.
+Keep them in mind, or print them and keep them next to your computer if you prefer.
+If you follow these guidelines, handling difficult customers will never be a problem for you again.